thebrettd/JavaSweeper/README.md

 >Solved 27 games
 >Win percentage: 0.027

-## Depdencies
+## Dependencies

+* Java 1.5 or later
-Maven is used for dependency management.
+* Maven for dependency management.
 * JUnit is used for Unit Testing.
 * Apache commons-lang3 is used for StopWatch and StringUtils classes.